Wiki · Organization · Last reviewed June 23, 2026

 Safe Superintelligence

 Safe Superintelligence Inc., usually shortened to SSI, is an American artificial intelligence company founded in 2024 by Ilya Sutskever, Daniel Gross, and Daniel Levy.
-The company is organized around a single stated goal and product: building safe superintelligence.
+It is organized around one stated goal and product: building safe superintelligence.
+As of this review, its public record establishes the mission, funding announcements, and leadership changes much more clearly than its models, safety methods, compute supply, or governance controls.

 Snapshot